 — Condiments that are high in fat or sugar, such as heavy salad dressings, barbecue sauces or syrups.

 — Refined carbohydrate sources such as cookies, snack cakes or cereal or bars that are high in added sugars.
 “I’d recommend tossing out most candies, cookies and pastries because it’s typically easy to overeat sweets, such as milk chocolates, candy bars and sweet breads,” Wong says.
-However, “some cookies may be okay to keep, such as oatmeal cookies.
 If you decide to have a sweet treat, make sure to do it when you are not hungry, and have a small portion (one serving or less).”

 — Foods high in sodium and fat.
 “Examples include popcorn with added salt and butter, potato chips, instant noodles, hot dogs and deli meats, such as ham, salami, bologna and bacon,” Wong says.
 “Frequently having high-sodium and/or high-fat foods in large quantities can gradually elevate your blood pressure and may lead to hypertension.”